 “Jin Shin Do” means “The Way of the Compassionate Spirit.”
 Jin Shin Do® Bodymind Acupressure® uses gentle, yet deep finger pressure on specific acu-points and verbal Body Focusing techniques, to help release “armoring” or chronic tension, balance the “Qi” or energy, and improve vitality.
 This clothes-on method helps relieve stress and trauma related problems.
 A unique synthesis of traditional Japanese acupressure technique, classic Chinese acupuncture and acupressure theory, Taoist philosophy, Qigong (breathing and exercise techniques), Reichian segmental theory and principles of Ericksonian psychotherapy, Jin Shin Do® Acupressure was originated by Iona Marsaa Teeguarden.

-Trauma-Informed Bodywork for Women is a gentle, non-invasive and mindful integrative approach specifically tailored appropriately and individually for women with a trauma background.
-Dependent on the client's goals and the appropriate amount of therapeutic contact, trauma-informed bodywork may incorporate Energy Balancing, Jin Shin Do® Acupressure, Thai Massage, and Integrative Massage Therapies.
+Trauma-Informed Bodywork is a gentle, non-invasive and mindful integrative approach specifically tailored appropriately and individually for those with a trauma background.
+Dependent on the client's goals and the appropriate amount of therapeutic contact, trauma-informed bodywork may incorporate Somatic Experiencing® techniques, Jin Shin Do® Acupressure, Energy Balancing, and Integrative Massage Therapies.
 The Tula Mountain Bodywork approach relies on a genuine desire to understand your intentions, to intuitively nurture and facilitate your healing process, and to communicate with your body on an energetic and spiritual level.